arafato/azure-core-concepts-book/README.md

 ### Azure Regions
 The Azure platform is currently comprised of 34 regions world-wide.
 A region is a geographical location of a cluster of Azure data-centers.
+Each region is assigned to one and only one environment.
 More information at [https://azure.microsoft.com/regions/](https://azure.microsoft.com/regions/)

 Azure regions are organized as so-called *Paired Regions*.
 Each Azure region is paired with another region within the same geography, together making a regional pair.